 Challenge yourself for Rainbows this New Year

-Rainbows is calling on people to take to the road, the water, the skies or the mountains to support youngsters with life-limiting and terminal illnesses.
+Rainbows is calling on people to take to the road, the water, the skies, the desert or the mountains to support youngsters with life-limiting and terminal illnesses.

-Local challenges include the Desford and Belvoir Triathlons, Nottingham Rainbow Colour Run, the Leicester 10k, Nottingham Dragon Boat Challenge an East Midlands Skydive and Derby Cathedral Abseil.
+Local challenges include the Loughborough Moonlight Walk; the Leicester 10k, an East Midlands Skydive and an abseil down Derby Cathedral.

 People can also sign up to national events such as the Virgin London Marathon and the Bupa Great North Run, all in aid of Rainbows.

-Katie Baxter, community and events manager at Rainbows, said: “This year we have some new and really exciting challenges.
+Katie Baxter, community and events manager, said: “This year we have some new and really exciting challenges.
 The New Year is a perfect time to focus on setting a personal challenge as we often feel guilty about indulging over the festive period.

-“All of our events are a fantastic opportunity to take on a challenge, get fit, meet other like-minded people and raise funds for Rainbows, which supports more than 318 children and young people with life-limited illnesses in the East Midlands.”
+“All of our events are a fantastic opportunity to take on a challenge, get fit, meet other like-minded people and raise funds for us.”